DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Device name

 A device usually has a descriptive name given by the manufacturer, integrator or operator ("Well known name").
-It can be potentially useful for understanding context and function of the device in the network if included in host naming conventions.
+It can be potentially useful for understanding context and function of the device in the network if included in host naming conventions like A1SETT01 for \<Site>\<Type>\<Role>\<ID\> meaning Area1, Sensor, Temp.
+Transmitter and ID 01.
-> TODO: Provide example

 ### Exposure

 Specifies the grade of exposure to other networks of a device.
 Valid values are:

-* Small: The asset is in a highly isolated and controlled zone.
-There are no connections from this cyber asset’s zone to or from a zone with lower trust.
+* Small: The asset resides in a highly isolated and controlled zone.
+There are no conduits with a zone of lower trust.
+Neither this asset can access lower-trust zones nor can it be accessed by them.
-* Indirect: The asset has no direct access to a zone with lower trust, but other cyber assets in this cyber asset’s zone are accessible to or from a zone with lower trust.
+* Indirect: The asset itself has no direct conduits with a zone of lower trust.
+However, other assets in the same zone can be accessed from, or can access, zones with lower trust — creating a potential indirect exposure path.
-* Direct: The asset is directly accessible to or from a zone with lower trust.
+* Direct: The asset has direct conduits to or from a zone of lower trust.
-* Unknown: Value if category for exposure is unknown.
+* Unknown: The exposure level of the asset is currently undetermined.

-> TODO: Revise the text to make it clearly that the device can access device from lower trust and device from lower trust zones can be access the device

 ### Hostname

 see [Device Name](#device-name)
-> TODO: it is not the same since hostname is limited by naming conventions

 ### Hypervisor